Solar Panel Installation Cost

 Before you engage a specialist, ensure the following:

 • Do they have the right qualifications?
-In order to be able to install solar panels, you should check that the contractor is NABCEP-certified.
+In order to be able to install solar panels, contractors should be NICEIC or NAPIT certified and should also have a Level 3 NVQ Diploma in Electrotechnical Services.

 • How long has the company been in operation?
 Only use an established and professional company with a strong reputation, ideally using contractors that have at least 3 years experience.